hotwheelskid21/README.md/README.md

 # About Me:
+💬 Hi, I'm a Computer Science graduate from Hunter College. <br>
-🌱 I’m currently learning priority queues and asymmetrical encryption <br>💬 Ask me about Binary trees<br>⚡ Fun fact: I love to crochet and knit on my free time :)
+🌱 I’m currently learning priority queues and asymmetrical encryption <br> ⚡ Fun fact: I love to crochet and knit on my free time :)

 ## 🌐 Socials: